By: Author John Cunningham. Published: 2018/12/09 at 5:29 pm

 So, what’s the problem with a gas lawn mower that won’t start?
-The most likely reasons a gas mower won’t start, is a dirty carburetor and bad gas, but other possible reasons include:
+The two most likely reasons a gas mower won’t start are a dirty carburetor and bad gas.
+Other possible reasons include:

 - Fuel valve off

 - Choke not on

 - Plug wire off

 - Coil fault

 - Bail lever/ignition fault